bitwarden/help/_articles/importing/lastpass-enterprise-migration-guide.md

 ### Collections for Organizational Vaults

 - Collections are used by Bitwarden Organizations to group secure items that need to be shared with the same user(s) or user group(s).
-- Most often exported shared folders become collections, however, you can
+- Most often exported shared folders become Collections, however, you can organize Collections in a number of ways.

 ### User